 We passionately believe that the Humanities offer an education for life.

 In the Humanities you will develop skills of critical analysis, gathering evidence and evaluating arguments.
 You will examine texts and other sources carefully, learning skills that can make your interpretation precise and convincing.
-You will draw on information from different sources to develop your case.
-You will weigh up different perspectives and schools of thought, and learn not to jump to conclusions but to produce a well-balanced and persuasive argument.
 We will help you sharpen these skills, that will prove invaluable lifelong, both in your private life and in your career.
 We will empower you to think for yourself, to learn to work in teams with others, and to present your case in writing, in discussions and in presentations.

 "I am so glad I chose to study in the Humanities as a young student (first English Literature, and then Theology, in my case).
 My studies were not just chalked off as a qualification, but they have enriched my life and journeyed with me.
 Studying the Humanities made my careers possible, in commercial publishing, the voluntary sector and university teaching and research, management and leadership.
 But even more important than that, my studies opened out opportunities to visit historic cities, admire art in the great galleries of the world, develop a love of theatre and opera, and continue to be inspired and provoked by the world’s greatest thinkers, novelists and poets.